Site Navigation

 What is the standard Z dimension for UV-Vis cuvettes?+

 Not directly.
 A standard 10 mm path length cuvette has Z = 15 mm.
-The Lambda 650 uses Z = 8.5 mm, so the beam will strike above the optical window of a standard cuvette, producing no signal.
+The DU 800 uses Z = 8.5 mm, so the beam will strike above the optical window of a standard cuvette, producing no signal.
 You have two options: (1) use a dedicated sub-micro or micro cuvette rated Z = 8.5 mm, or (2) purchase a spacer adapter that lowers a Z=15 cuvette by 6.5 mm to align with the beam.
 Option 1 is preferred for small-volume accuracy.

 What is the difference between Z dimension and path length?+